Phatmando/8DHD/README.md

 Acknowledgements

-I did not invent the prime‐triplet field—credit goes to the original Prime Scalar Field community (theprimescalarfield.com & r/thePrimeScalarField).
+I did not find the prime strings credit goes to the original Prime Scalar Field community (theprimescalarfield.com & r/thePrimeScalarField).
 As far as I know though the π‑twist recursion & scalar‑generated torus nesting are novel This toolkit simply explores the beautiful structures they uncovered.